qzane/Compilers/README.md

 ## for ubuntu users
 ### install jdk and eclipse
 ```
+sudo apt-add-repository ppa:mmk2410/eclipse-ide-java
 sudo apt-get update
 sudo apt-get install openjdk-8-jdk
-sudo apt-get install eclipse
+sudo apt install eclipse-ide-java
+ex
 ```
 ### import the examples
 1. Download the [Archive Files](http://www.cs.unc.edu/~prins/Classes/520/)
-2. Open eclipse, go to the workbench and create a Java project (say simpleScannerParser).
+2. Open Eclipse IDE, go to the workbench and create a Java project (say simpleScannerParser).
 3. Under simpleScannerParser, right click the "scr" icon , and select "import..."
 4. The import source should be "General -> Archive File"

+# FAQ
+## Why there is nothing happened when I press the "run" button?
+Try "windows" -> "Show View" -> Console, when you see the console, enter some expressions like 1+2, and hopefully you will see the output.